Last Updated: January 6, 2025

 One evening, at dinner at the Columbia Restaurant, the oldest restaurant in Florida in Ybor City, one manager said, “I don’t understand what is important or new about project management.
 Every project we do, we finish on time and budget.”

-The next day, we met with the CEO and CFO of a construction engineering firm in Atlanta.
+Two days later, we met with the CEO and CFO of a construction engineering firm in Atlanta.
 They explained their value engineering process, which aims to shorten the duration and cut costs on every project.
 They had developed their own propriety project management enterprise system that all vendors on a project used.
 Weekly, they accounted for all costs and leveled all resources.
 The purpose of project management for this company was to be better, faster, and cheaper on every single project, and they wrote contracts with customers that divided spoils, for instance, if a project came in under budget.

 Just faster, sacrificing cost or quality doesn’t work.
 Being better but slower and more costly doesn’t work; we need all three.